Changing Water Into Wine Was Jesus' First Miracle

 She correctly pointed people away from herself and to Jesus, magnifying his instructions and commands.

-This water into wine miracle has often been used as an excuse to drink alcohol.
+This water into wine miracle has often been misused as an excuse to drink alcohol.
 While personally evangelizing over the years, various God-rejecters have brought this passage up to me with their false assumptions.
 They say, Didn’t Jesus make wine? implying that drinking alcohol is, therefore, okay.
-The answer to that question is Yes, but that doesn’t mean it was alcoholic.
+The answer to that question is Yes, he turned water into wine, but that doesn’t mean it had to be alcoholic.
 Neither does it change the fact that drunkards will not inherit the kingdom of God:

 Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.
 Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.
 (1 Cor.
 6:9-11, NASB)